joeytwiddle/ut_magic_redirect/README.md

 A UT redirect server which can serve files sourced from multiple remote redirects.

 It's a sort of proxying merging web-server.
-You give it a list of redirect URLs, and when a file is requested, it tries each of the redirect until it finds the file.
+You give it a list of redirect URLs, and when a file is requested, it tries each redirect until it finds the file.
 Then it pipes it to any clients that are asking for it.

 The current version requires no disk space, as it does not have a disk cache, but obviously it should be placed on a machine with fast network.